biopython/biopython.github.io/wiki/SeqIO_dev.md

 ---------------------------

-There are existing parsers in BioPython for the following file formats, which could be integrated into Bio.SeqIO if appropriate.
+There are existing parsers in BioPython for the following file formats, which could be integrated into Bio.SeqIO or Bio.AlignIO if appropriate.

 ### NBRF / PIR format